GeorgeVassilakis/superbowl-squares/README.md

 ## Deployment

 The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-You can view the live site at: https://yourusername.github.io/SuperBowl-squares/

 ## License